r-lib/vctrs/tests/testthat/_snaps/slice-assign.md

       )
     Output
       <error/vctrs_error_subscript_size>
-      Must assign to elements with a valid subscript vector. i Logical subscripts must match the size of the indexed input. x Input has size 2 but subscript has size 3.
+      Error: Must assign to elements with a valid subscript vector. i Logical subscripts must match the size of the indexed input. x Input has size 2 but subscript has size 3.